Shipping & Returns Terms of Service

 Insulation and Ice

 Insulated boxes are only available in 6pk and 12pk sizes, and are industry standard polystyrene expanded foam shippers with space for one 24 oz ice pack per 6 bottles.
-Duratherm is a representative brand, although the brand does vary.
-The ice stays frozen an average of 48 hours, but it can be shorter or longer depending on conditions.
-We do not guarantee that the sake will be cold, or the ice will still be frozen, on arrival.
+Duratherm is a representative brand, although the brand does vary, as does the size of the ice pack from time to time.
+Due to supply, we've had to pivot to 2x12-16 oz ice packs on occasion.
+The ice stays frozen an average of 36 hours, but it can be shorter or longer depending on conditions.
+We cannot guarantee that the sake will be cold, or the ice will still be frozen, on arrival.

 (If you think it’s expensive…we do too!
 Insulated boxes are a net loss to Sunflower of $3-6/box, more if we consider storage space.
-We’d love to use 100% recycled materials, but unfortunately our suppliers don’t stock them and our scale isn’t great enough to store multiple pallets.)
+We’d love to use 100% recycled materials, but unfortunately our suppliers don’t stock them and our scale isn’t big enough to store a pallet of supplies :( )

 Temperature risks

 Are wildly overstated.
 The average person is not going to be able to discern the difference between sake that reached 90F for a few hours, and sake that didn’t.
 There is no health risk either, even if the sake is unpasteurized.
-Still, the hottest months of the year we only ship with ice, insulation and 2-day to help lessen the degree of wear.
+Still, the hottest months of the year we strongly recommend ice, insulation and 2-day to lessen the degree of wear, and discount the cost for larger orders to help encourage stocking up.
 Multiple days above 90-100 can noticeably degrade the sake.

 By placing an order any time of year you are implicitly accepting responsibility for temperature fluctuations incurred during shipping, regardless of whether insulation or expedited shipping is selected.
 Insulation and ice is one safeguard against heat, expedited shipping is another, but neither is guaranteed.
 As the US lacks affordable end-to-end refrigerated shipping NO system is perfect.
 Your best choices are having us store your order until the weather cools, or choosing UPS overnight & ice/insulation.